fannullone/JNCIP/isis.md

 # ISIS
 *RemainingLiftime* is the field of LSP PDU that holds the aging mechanism in IS-IS.
-Initially this is set to 1200 seconds
+Initially this is set to 1200 seconds Junos by default does not lead external IP reachability information from L1 to L2